An analysis of different electoral systems applied to Belgium's 2024 elections

 Is a democratic deficit of 4.3% a high or low amount?
 Is it possible that in future elections we have an even bigger democratic deficit?
 How bad can this democratic deficit ever get?
 This all depends on the rules the Belgians decided to use in their elections.

 Belgium is divided into eleven electoral districts, one for each province plus the Brussels capital region.
-Each district sends a number of representatives to the Chamber of Representatives, the country's national legislative body.
-These representatives are distributed to political parties based on the number of votes they get in a national election.
-Firstly, parties that do not reach an electoral threshold of 5% in an electoral district do not get to send representatives for that district.
+Relative to the population size, each district sends a number of representatives to the Chamber of Representatives, the country's national legislative body.
+These representatives are distributed to political parties based on the number of votes they get in each electoral district.
+Parties that do not reach an electoral threshold of 5% in an electoral district do not get to send representatives for that district.
 For those parties that do reach the threshold, representatives are distributed according to the D'Hondt method.
 Many parties identify as Flemish or Walloon, and hence do not participate in all electoral districts.

-To perform our analysis, we make some extra assumptions based on the 2024 Belgian federal elections.
-We assume there are twelve parties, which is the number of parties with elected representatives in 2024.
-These twelve parties map to the largest existing Belgian parties, and we model their participation in the electoral districts as their participation for the 2024 election.
+To perform our analysis, we use the 2024 Belgian federal election as input data.
+As such, we use twelve parties - the current number of parties with elected representatives at the national level.
+These twelve parties map to the largest existing Belgian parties, and we fix their participation in the electoral districts to be the same as in the 2024 election.
+In other words, in our simulation, parties participate in the same districts as in 2024.
 Similarly, the number of representatives for each district is identical to the 2024 election, as is the number of valid non-blanco votes cast for each district.
 Finally, to reduce the computational burden, we divide all vote and population counts by a thousand.
 While this reduces numerical precision a little, it does not affect the overall conclusion.

-We modeled these rules and assumptions as a ManyWorlds program and ran it on a powerful computer to find an extreme case of democratic deficit.
+We modeled these rules and this data as a ManyWorlds program and ran it on a home computer to calculate an extreme case of democratic deficit.
 We find a a worst case democratic deficit of 31.9%, or 2 231 000 votes, way more than 2024's blanco/invalid votes (416 577) and non-voters (966 546) combined.
-So in the current electoral system, under assumptions based on the current elections, we can end up with amost one in three valid non-blanco votes completely ignored.
+So in the current electoral system, we can end up with almost one in three valid non-blanco votes completely ignored.

-This democratic deficit arises when one party grabs all the seats, and all other parties end up either below the electoral threshold, or just short of enough votes for the D'Hondt system to assign them a seat.
+This democratic deficit arises when one party (one that participates in all electoral districts) has just enough votes to grab all the seats.
+All other parties end up either slightly below the electoral threshold, or just short of enough votes for the D'Hondt system to assign them a seat.
 Of course, this is an extreme case that will not occur in practice.
 But it does provide another data point to compare with.
-Let's have a look how the Belgian elections would have turned under the Dutch electoral system.
+Let's have a look how the Belgian elections would have turned out under the Dutch electoral system.

 The Dutch electoral system applied to Belgium

 Before applying the Dutch electoral system to the 2024 Belgian vote results, we have to correct for the fact that Walloon electoral districts have more blanco/invalid votes and a higher non-voter percentage than Flemish ones.
-So instead of just using the raw 2024 national vote counts, we normalize these votes along the number of total eligible voters for each electoral district.
+As a result, the total number of votes for Walloon parties will be relatively low compared to Flemish parties, because they participate mainly in the Walloon electoral districts.
+So instead of using the raw 2024 national vote counts, we normalize these votes along the number of total eligible voters for each electoral district.
 After doing this, we model the Dutch electoral system in ManyWorlds and calculate the allocation of representatives:

 There is a clear trend: large Walloon parties (MR, PS, Les Engagés) lose a lot of seats, which go to small parties as well as large Flemish parties.
 This happens even after the above correction for invalid/blanco votes and non-voters.
 The reason is three-fold.
 First, the Dutch system is less advantageous to large parties than the Belgian one, due to a low electoral threshold and a more proportional distribution of seats.
 This explains why small parties gained seats and large parties lost seats.
 Second, there exist quite a lot of small Walloon parties that do not reach the electoral threshold, but do take away votes from the other Walloon parties.
 Third, the Brussels electoral region has a higher ratio of representatives to eligible voters, because it has fewer eligible voters per inhabitant.
 Since almost all seats in Brussels go to Walloon parties, these last two reasons explain why only Walloon parties lose seats.